wp-plugins/pg-fixed-boxes-wp-popup-sidebars/readme.txt

 NOTE : widget that you insert in the box needs to be styled ! you can add style for your widgets in your theme style.css file or inserting them in plugin style file or adding them to every box custome css textarea

+Features :
+- ability to show a complete sidebar in a popup box.
+- two different effects for box it self and its button !
+- ability to make unlimited number of boxes !
+- ability to show in specific pages of your site
+- ability to make the box shows automatically or by user click or both !
+- ability to make a box invisibile without deleting it !
+- ability to change the box width and height and button width and height !
+- ability to change the the button and box background color directly from settings page
+- ability to add custome css in every box settings !

+NEW In Version 2 :
+- redesigned admin area .
+- ability to set an effect for box close event ! (only in pro)
+- ability to change button text color . (only in pro)
+- ability to change button font size (only in pro)
+- ability to make a box mobile compatible !! (only in pro)
+- added 5 new amazing effects (1 in lite)
+- ability to choose between 3 different skins !
+(1 in lite)

+few of above features are deleted in lite version.

 == Installation ==
 HOW TO INSTALL